 Painting the exterior of your home is a great way to add to the curb appeal of the house.
 It can make any home look new again, and give it a fresh new look.
 But how do you know which paint to choose?
 Choosing the right kind of paint can be tricky with so many different things to consider.
-Here are the differences between the two main kinds of exterior paint, from DG Painting in Edmonton.
+Here are the differences between the two main kinds of exterior paint:

 Water-based paint, also known as latex paint, consists of pigment and binder used with water.
 Latex paints come in two forms: an all-acrylic binder and a vinyl-acrylic binder.
 An all-acrylic binder can be best to hold up during weathering all year-round.
 Latex paint is a great option for siding because it’s a very breathable paint choice.
 It expands in warm weather and contracts in cold weather, this way it won’t trap moisture and peel away.
 When a painter applies it, it will dry quickly, taking around 1-6 hours.
 That, and you won’t get a strong paint smell for long periods of time.
 Overall, water-based or latex paint is a good option for painting the exterior of your home.